cwbusacker/emacs-lisp-programs/README.md

 Mathematics was accomplished in teams.

 The password security program was originally written in c++ by a fellow classmate.
-I converted the code into emacs-lisp in about 30 minutes.
+His github account can be found in my "following" by the name of Khrisp I converted the code into emacs-lisp in about 30 minutes.

 The vigenere cipher was originally written by a fellow classmate.
 I simply added some of my own features to it.